 With blue skin, a yellow robe and a crown of peacock feathers, Krishna is habitually pictured playing the flute in a dance-like stance.
 At times, he is accompanied by cows, surrounded by smitten milkmaids or coupled with his partner, Radha (a corresponding manifestation of Lakshmi).

-Krishna grew up to be a just and fair defender of his community and eventually became a charioteer in the fictional Mahabharata War.
+In the texts, Krishna grows up to be a just and fair defender of his community and eventually becomes a charioteer in the fictional Mahabharata War.
 The Bhagavad Gita, a Hindu scripture which forms the backbone of yogic philosophy, is based upon the teachings of yoga which Krishna conveys to Prince Arjuna on the battlefield.
 So when we chant “Haré Krishna,” we are in effect, calling upon a higher level of consciousness and spiritual energy.